Dryer Takes Too Long to Dry? Here’s Why

 By a wide margin, the most common cause is a restricted vent.
 The exhaust duct has to move a large volume of hot, moist air every cycle; as lint builds inside it, airflow drops and drying time climbs proportionally — a 25% restriction is noticeable, a 50% restriction can double your cycle.
 In humid Tampa, Jacksonville, and Miami, lint combines with moisture into denser clogs that compact tighter over time, and Atlanta’s humidity does the same — especially in older homes with longer, bendier vent runs.

-🧹 Lint Screen Film 3-MIN FIX
+🧹 Lint Screen Film 3-MIN CHECK

 Cleaning the screen after each load removes visible lint but leaves an invisible film from dryer sheets and liquid softener.
 Hold the screen to a light — if you can’t see through the mesh clearly, wash it with hot water and dish soap and scrub.
 A residue-clogged screen adds 15–20 minutes per cycle.
-If you’ve never washed yours in years, do it this week before checking anything else.
+If you’ve never washed yours, do it this week before checking anything else.

 🌬️ Exterior Vent Check NO TOOLS